Click Here To Schedule A Consultation

 How to treat acne during pregnancy

-If you are looking for how to treat acne while pregnant, the first step is consulting with an expert, board-certified dermatologist, such as Dr. Michele Green.
-Dr. Green is experienced in prescribing acne treatments that work well to clear acne that are also safe for pregnancy and breastfeeding.
+If you are looking to know how to treat acne while pregnant, the first step is to consult with an expert, board-certified dermatologist, such as Dr. Michele Green.
+Dr. Green is experienced in prescribing acne treatments that work well to clear acne and are also safe for pregnancy and breastfeeding.
+The American College of Obstetricians and Gynecologists (ACOG) has created guidelines regarding the use of various over-the-counter and prescription acne treatments and their potential safety risks.
+Following these guidelines, Dr. Green can create an individualized plan for the treatment of acne in pregnancy.
 Additionally, while some products are safe in small amounts, they may become hazardous to your baby when used in larger doses or for an extended amount of time.
 This is another reason why it is so important to consult with Dr. Green before using any acne treatment products.
-Dr. Green may also work in conjunction with your OB-GYN doctor to create the safest acne treatment plan for you.
+Dr. Green will work in conjunction with your OB-GYN doctor to create the safest acne treatment plan for you.

 Topical treatments